Best hardware wallets in the UK

-Supported currencies.
-Check the fine print to make sure all the coins and tokens you want to store are actually supported by the wallet you’re considering using.
+- Supported coins.
+Check the fine print to make sure the coins, tokens or NFTs you want to store are actually supported by the wallet you’re considering using.

-How you actually access your crypto.
-Hardware wallets usually come with their own hot wallet, which is typically a browser extension or web wallet.
-Many devices also allow you to interact with your crypto holdings using a third-party wallet — for example, if you were storing Ether (ETH) on a Ledger Nano S, you could manage your tokens using either the Ledger Wallet Ethereum app or the third-party wallet MyEtherWallet.
+- How you actually access your crypto.
+Hardware wallets usually come with their own native software interface (like Ledger Live or Trezor Suite).
+Many devices also allow you to interact with your crypto holdings using a third-party wallet — for example, if you were storing Ether (ETH) on a Ledger Nano X, you could manage your tokens using either the Ledger Live app or the third-party wallet MyEtherWallet.

-Back up and restore.
-Read up on the process required to back up your wallet and restore your coins if something goes wrong.
-Is this easy to do and will it increase the level of security for your funds?
+- Back up and restore.
+Read up on the process required to back up your wallet, and restore your coins if something goes wrong.
+Is this process easy, and will it increase the level of security for your funds?

-Price.
-This is an important factor for many as hardware wallets are not free.
-Compare the prices of competing wallets, including exchange rates and shipping costs if buying from an overseas provider, to get a better idea of which option offers the best value for money.
+- Price.
+This is an important factor for many as hardware wallets aren’t free.
+Compare the prices of competing wallets, including exchange rates and shipping costs if buying from an overseas retailer, to get a better idea of which option offers the best value.

-Portability.
-This may not be an important feature for all users, but if you want to transport your wallet with you, consider how easy it would be to carry around on a day-to-day basis.
+- Portability.
+This may not be an important feature for all users, but if you want to transport your wallet with you, consider how easy it would be to carry it around daily.